-The Indonesia one week marine expedition is based at South Buton marine research centre in the heart of the Coral Triangle.
-Students who are not yet dive trained will spend the week completing their Open Water SCUBA diving certification supervised by qualified PADI dive instructors, and participating in the Indo- Pacific Coral Reef Ecology lecture series.
-Those who are already qualified to dive, or opt to snorkel, will complete the same Indo – Pacific Coral Reef Ecology lectures series, which will be supplemented with a variety of land and water-based practicals designed to introduce students to coral reef biology and ecology and the survey techniques used by coral reef scientists.
+The Indonesia one week marine expedition is based at South Buton marinesite in the heart of the Coral Triangle.
+Students who are not yet dive trained will spend the week completing their Open Water SCUBA diving certification supervised by qualified PADI dive instructors, and participating in a range of marine biology workshops and lectures.
+Those who are already qualified to dive, or opt to snorkel, will complete an Indo-Pacific Coral Reef Ecology Course, which includes lectures, and a variety of land workshops and water-based practicals designed to introduce students to coral reef biology and ecology and the survey techniques used by coral reef scientists.

 Throughout the week, students will meet regularly with Operation Wallacea scientists who will give talks about the specifics of their research projects.
-Alongside the educational courses the students will be expected to complete an independent research project over the course of their expedition and will present their findings to the group.
+Alongside the educational courses the students will be involved in various other cultural and team-building activities, and also expected to complete a mini-project and to present their findings to the group at the end of the week.

 The costs of a school group expedition can be highly variable.
 There is a standard fee paid to Opwall for all expeditions but the location you are flying from, the size of your group, and how you wish to pay all impact the overall cost.